kstenerud/concise-encoding/ce-structure.md

 #### Duplicates

 For list-like containers, a duplicate means any object that is [equivalent](#equivalence) to another object already present in the list.
-Note that due to proccessing cost, containers within a list are never considered equivalent for the purpose of duplicate checking.
+Note that due to processing cost, containers within a list are never considered equivalent for the purpose of duplicate checking.

 For map-like containers, a duplicate means any key-value pair whose key is [equivalent](#equivalence) to another key already present in the map, regardless of what that key's associated value is.